Animal boarding licence

 - The Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934

-Where a licence is granted, that licence and any subsequent licence will expire on the 31st December of the year to which the licence relates and must be renewed before that date if the premises are to continue as an animal boarding establishment.
+Where a licence is granted, that licence and any subsequent licence expire on the 31 December of the year the licence relates to.
+It has to be renewed before that date if the premises are still to be used as an animal boarding establishment.

-Before being granted a licence the applicant must be able to demonstrate to our Licensing Inspector:
+Before being granted a licence, the applicant must be able to show:

-- That animals will be adequately supplied with suitable food, drink and bedding materials, adequately exercised, and (so far as is necessary) visited at suitable intervals
+- that the animals will be adequately exercised, and visited at suitable intervals where necessary

-A licence may be refused or withheld on other grounds if those grounds are such that conditions were not suitable for the boarding of animals.
+We can refuse or withold a licence for other reasons, if those reasons mean that conditions were not suitable for the boarding of animals.

-Anybody found guilty of keeping an animal boarding establishment without a licence may be subject to a fine not exceeding £500 or to three months imprisonment or both.
+- If you are found guilty of keeping a boarding establishment without a licence, you could be fined up to £500 or sent to prison for three months or both

-Anybody found guilty of obstructing or delaying an Inspector, or authorised Veterinary Surgeon or Veterinary Practitioner in the exercising of their powers of entry may be fined up to a maximum of £500.
+- If you are found guilty of obstructing or delaying an Inspector, authorised Veterinary Surgeon or Veterinary Practitioner from entering your premises, you could be fined up to £500

-If found guilty under this Act, the defendant's licence may be cancelled and they may be disqualified from keeping an animal boarding establishment for such length of time the Court thinks fit.
+If you are found guilty under this Act, you could have your licence cancelled.
+You may be disqualified from keeping an animal boarding establishment for as long as the Court thinks fit.